academe/SagePay/README.md

 # Client Library for SagePay Server - Protocol V3 #

 Provides the functionality for Protocol 3 of the SagePay Server service.
+It purposefully does not fully support all protocol v2 interface features (e.g. the non-XML basket, because the XML basket is a lot more flexible) but that could be added if people really desire it.
+V3 is truly a superset of the V2 protocol, so no functional features are lost.

 ## Main Requirements ##